 c.
 Tissue ischemia ( places where the blood is insufficient)

 There are many symptoms that could be noted by the patients.
 Swelling is the first thing that they can see with their own eyes.
-The swellings are usually in the upper part of the body, especially around the eyes.The specific time for them to appear is after night sleep.
+The swellings are usually in the upper part of the body, especially around the eyes.The specific time for them to appear is after a night sleep.
 If you notice this, go to your doctor.

 Arterial hypertension (hypertensive nephropathy), because the blood could not be filtered, due to destroyed glomerulus, is the symptom that patients can not see but they will feel.